codingoverdrive/vehicle-canbus-simulator/README.md

 It currently supports (Vector's) `*.asc` CANBUS log files as these are compact and include timing information.
 (See sample below or [the log file included in this project](./logs/sample-log.asc)

 The code is designed to run on unix machines, including the Raspberry Pi.
 It relies on SocketCAN documented at https://github.com/linux-can/can-utils which makes your CANBUS device available as a standard socket network device.
-Unfortunately, this code will not work on Mac OSX because can-utils is not supported on OSX.
+Unfortunately, this code will not work on macOS because can-utils is not supported on OSX.

 ## CANBUS Networks
 A CANBUS network is a two wire network which requires a minimum of two nodes.
 There can be (many) more than two.
 There is no concept of master or slave; each node on the network is a peer of the others.